Sick0stro/ocean_integrity/README.md

 2. **Upload**: Authenticated users upload documents through the web interface
 3. **AI Processing**: Documents are processed using Google Gemini 2.0 Flash to extract key information and associated with the user
 4. **Backend Grouping**: Automated backend service groups related documents by invoice number and applies business rules
-5. **Rule Application**: System applies country-specific business rules (e.g., Indian recyclers need only Invoice + E-way Bill)
+5. **Smart Rule Application**:
+   - **Country Detection**: Identifies country from E-way Bill (ship_to_country_code) or document addresses
+   - **Recycler Detection**: Advanced algorithm detects Indian companies vs international companies
+   - **Dynamic Rules**: Indian recyclers can verify with 2 documents, all others need 3
-6. **Group Validation**: Each group is validated for completeness based on applicable business rules
+6. **Group Validation**: Each group is validated for completeness based on recycler type and applicable business rules
 7. **Human Verification**: Users manually verify document data accuracy and completeness in "Verify & Submit" tab
 8. **Blockchain Submission**: Verified documents move to "Blockchain" tab where they can be pushed to Plastiks blockchain
 9. **Analytics**: Real-time dashboard tracks verified tonnage and document counts